robot-descriptions/awesome-robot-descriptions/CONTRIBUTING.md

 * Collision checK: see below

 Every link and contribution, no matter how large or small, is highly appreciated and encouraged, as it helps us maintain a common repository of useful robot descriptions.

+## Choosing the Right Category

+- Arms: serial kinematic chains designed to move an end effector through a workspace.
+- Bipeds: have two legs terminated by feet or wheels.
+- Drones: a.k.a. unmanned aerial vehicles (UAVs), robots that fly in the air.
+- End Effectors: sub-systems at the end of a limb, for example a hand at the end of an arm.
+- Mobile manipulators: have a wheeled mobile base and one or two arms.
+- Humanoids: have a torso, two legs and two arms.
+- Quadrupeds: have four legs.

 ## Checks